 Roger has stated that if your end goal is to buy or invest more in cryptocurrency because you want to sell it for more money in the long run, then that will not be very beneficial or economical for you.

-Due to crypto’s volatile reputation, it’s always best to have a backup plan when things don’t go the way you planned – the same goes for when the market crashes, which seems to always be happening nowadays.
+Due to crypto’s volatile reputation, it’s always best to have a backup plan when things don’t go the way you planned – the same goes for when the market crashes, which seems always to be happening nowadays.
 If you want to invest more in crypto, then great, and that’s such a good thing to invest in.
 However, you need to have the right reasons for investing.

-The Most Crypto Friendly Country in the World
+The Most Crypto-Friendly Country in the World

 The second is Singapore since the country has been doing well in handling the entry of crypto and those kinds of digital investments.

 These days, Bitcoin and all the other forms of cryptocurrency are slowly rising in the world market.
-These digital currencies have been gaining popularity and quite a great reputation for entrepreneurs and investors alike, so it’s always great to know that there’s a possibility that this could be an investment that’s for the long term.
+These digital currencies have been gaining popularity and have quite a great reputation for entrepreneurs and investors alike, so it’s always great to know that there’s a possibility that this could be an investment that’s for the long term.

 If you want to know more about digital currencies, then check out our guide on how to invest in cryptocurrency.